Updated on: July 22, 2025

 - Neurological: No headaches, dizziness, tingling, or weakness.

-- Hematologic/Lymphatic: No bruising, bleeding, swollen nodes.
+- Hematologic/Lymphatic: Denies easy bruising, swollen glands.

-- Allergic/Immunologic: Denies seasonal allergies, hives, rashes.
+- Allergic/Immunologic: Denies rashes, seasonal allergies, frequent infections.

 🧠 How DocScrib Enhances ROS Documentation